abansa22/Artificial-Intelligence/Markov Decision Process/README.md

 A Markov decision process (MDP) refers to a stochastic decision-making process that uses a mathematical framework to model the decision-making of a dynamic system.
 It is used in scenarios where the results are either random or controlled by a decision maker, which makes sequential decisions over time.

-The 3 elements of Markov Decision Process?
-Image result for ai mdp
 In a Markov Decision Process, there are also 3 important properties that must be satisfied:

 The environment is fully observable.
 This means that all the stations are shown on the Tube map.

-The future is just dependent on the present. ...
+The future is just dependent on the present.

 The probability to reach the successor state only depends on the current state.